viamrobotics/docs/docs/registry/upload/_index.md

 ---
-title: "Upload your own Modules to the Viam Registry"
+title: "Upload your Own Modules to the Viam Registry"
-linkTitle: "Upload"
+linkTitle: "Upload your module"
 weight: 20
 type: "docs"
 tags: